-- A. On an annual basis, Grantee shall at minimum grow and distribute 23,000 pounds of produce to 500 unduplicated recipients - B. On an annual basis, Subcontractor Hummingbird Farm shall at minimum grow and distribute 6,000 pounds of produce to 75 unduplicated recipients - C. On an annual basis, Subcontractor Urban Sprouts shall at minimum grow and distribute 6,000 pounds of produce to 50 unduplicated recipients - D. Maintain a minimum of 15 total paid trainees/interns in structured educational programs in urban agriculture and land management where each trainee/intern works at minimum 400 hours within a 12-month period - E. Host at minimum three public volunteer workdays per week (with exceptions for holidays and inclement weather) open to the general public that include volunteer training - F. On an annual basis, host at minimum two community-building events that are free to the general public with an educational component at the proposed site(s) with a minimum of 100 attendees at each event
+- A. Grantee shall at minimum grow and distribute 23,000 pounds of produce to 500 unduplicated recipients - B. Subcontractor Hummingbird Farm shall at minimum grow and distribute 6,000 pounds of produce to 75 unduplicated recipients - C. Subcontractor Urban Sprouts shall at minimum grow and distribute 6,000 pounds of produce to 50 unduplicated recipients - D. Maintain a minimum of 15 total paid trainees/interns in structured educational programs in urban agriculture and land management where each trainee/intern works at minimum 400 hours within a 12-month period - E. Host at minimum three public volunteer workdays per week (with exceptions for holidays and inclement weather) open to the general public that include volunteer training - F. Host at minimum two community-building events that are free to the general public with an educational component at the proposed site(s) with a minimum of 100 attendees at each event